 Figures in Limbo

-Figures in Limbo was researched and conceptualized on Space Studios' London Art + Tech residency 2020 and was subsequently awarded an Arts Council England Project Grant for production and to work with musician Barney Kass on the sound track.
-The artwork will be premiered online as part of Space Studio's Art+Tech showcase in 2021.
+Figures in Limbo was researched and conceptualized on Space Studios' London Art + Tech residency Jan - March 2020 and was subsequently awarded an Arts Council England Project Grant for production and to work with musician Barney Kass on the sound track.
+The artwork will be shown online as part of Space Studio's Art+Tech showcase in 2021.

 The artwork's narrative was initially composed by an AI (Google's Universal Sentence Encoder) weaving together descriptions of so-called canonical artworks such as Leonardo’s Vitruvian Man with fragments of text from academic papers on AI pose estimation, highlighting the continued search for the ideal body.
 The AI-composed narrative was then playfully deconstructed by Heaney to open up space for other possibilities, as on screen, alternative bodies emerge.
-Hybrid, boundaryless and formless & weaving between worlds, these neglected bodies evade the omnipresent gaze of computer vision.
+Quantum, hybrid, boundaryless, formless & weaving between worlds, these neglected bodies evade the omnipresent gaze of computer vision.